 PREVENTABLE will partner with PCORnet®, the National Patient-Centered Clinical Research Network, and the National VA Network to identify and recruit 20,000 participants aged 75 years or older and without CAD at 100 U.S. sites.
 Utilization of these two national resources is expected to enable investigators to enroll participants and collect health data faster and more efficiently than a traditional trial.
 Investigators will also use electronic health records (EHRs) to help ascertain patient outcomes.

-The study will be funded over seven years from the National Institute on Aging in partnership with the National Heart, Lung, and Blood Institute and will be led by the DCRI’s Karen Alexander, MD (pictured left).
+The study will be funded over seven years from the National Institute on Aging in partnership with the National Heart, Lung, and Blood Institute and will be led by the DCRI’s Karen Alexander, MD (pictured above).

 PREVENTABLE will use pragmatic elements throughout, including: